hemeac/kiwiTechTree/README.md

 Changed the tech nodes, placed later in the tech tree in the colonization branch.
 Increased the costs.
 Added a Glykerol wedge if US2 installed (based on the hydrogen wedge)

 ## DMagic Orbital Science 1.4.3
 Shuffled the tech nodes.
 Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
 Even after nerfing, should not be able to get that strong of relay satelites early in the game.
-Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan. ** Keeps existing configs for Kerbalism **
+Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan. **Keeps existing configs for Kerbalism.**

 ## Dodo Labs 1.3.1
 Shuffled the tech nodes.
 Lowered the cost of the fairings.
 Slight renaming of a couple engines.
 Usual B9 Part Upgrades.

 ## Duna Direct 1.10.1
 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
-Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.  ** Has Built-in Kerbalism Support **
+Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.  **Has Built-in Kerbalism Support.**

 ## Extraplanetary Launchpads 6.8.2
 Shuffled the tech nodes and some cost balancing as some parts were missing entry costs.
 I am not very familiar with the mod, so locations were set without much balancing and yet unsure how much I will use this mod.
 No upgrades were applied to containers.